School Primary Languages day Trip to Paris

 Paris, with its iconic landmarks and bright lights, is the ideal destination to introduce your pupils to the French language.
 Take a boat trip along the Seine, a trip up the Eiffel Tower or even take them to Disneyland® Paris for a day!

-Day spent exploring Paris on foot or by Métro
+Arrive in Paris (day to be spent exploring on foot or by public transport)

 Notre Dame Cathedral is a beautiful Gothic cathedral on the the Île de la Cité.
-A major tourist destination and one of the most famous cathedrals in the world Notre Dame is also a working Roman Catholic cathedral.
-Construction on the current building began in 1163 during the reign of Louis VII and opinion differs as to whether Bishop Maurice de Sully or Pope Alexander III laid the foundation stone...
+A major tourist destination and one of the most famous cathedrals in the world, it is also a working Roman Catholic cathedral.
+Construction on the current building began in 1163 during the reign of Louis VII and opinion differs as to whether Bishop Maurice de Sully or Pope Alexander III laid the foundation...

 Located at the summit of the hill of Montmartre, and surrounded by the houses of this famous bohemian quarter, the white, Romanesque domes and arches of the Basilica of Sacre-Coeur were built in the late nineteenth century by subscriptions from all over France.